ibraveboy/Chat-Room-ReactJS-Node-Socket.IO/README.md

 $ npm install
 $ npm run prod  #this will create a Dist folder in client
 $ npm run dev # webpack-dev-server will run front end only
-$ npm start  # Compiles the server-side and client side before the application launches
+$ npm run server  # Compiles the server-side and client side before the application launches
 ```

 If everything works, you should get a message indicating so.
-In development Application will be served on port 3000
+In development Application will be served on port 8080
-Open the web browser to http://localhost:3000/
+Open the web browser to http://localhost:8080/

 ## Project Structure